 Drug Addiction Vs. Drug Abuse

-Substance abuse is a major problem among adults in America, and is one of the major problems leading to divorce and crime.
+Substance abuse is a major problem among adolescents and adults in America, and is one of the major problems leading to divorce and crime.
 It can lead to drug addiction and chemical dependence.
 Many people ask us about the differences between substance abuse and drug addiction and the most common symptoms of both problems.

 What are Common Symptoms of Drug Addiction?